KatamariJr/gorm.io/pages/docs/advanced_query.md

 ## IN with multiple columns

-Selecting IN with multiple columns
+To utilize a multivalued IN clause, use a two-dimensional slice of interfaces.

 ```go
 db.Where("(name, age, role) IN ?", [][]interface{}{{"jinzhu", 18, "admin"}, {"jinzhu2", 19, "user"}}).Find(&users)
 // SELECT * FROM users WHERE (name, age, role) IN (("jinzhu", 18, "admin"), ("jinzhu 2", 19, "user"));
 ```

-## Named Argument
+## Named Arguments

 GORM supports named arguments with [`sql.NamedArg`](https://tip.golang.org/pkg/database/sql/#NamedArg) or `map[string]interface{}{}`, for example: